 \subsection{Model formulation}

-The original optimization problem is mixed integer and nonlinear.
-The original problem has a linear objective function, a set of linear constraints, and a set of nonlinear variables and constraints because of the nonlinearities of the energy efficiencies and the capacity fade model.
-All the nonlinearities are solved with methods explained further in this section.
-The original problem is also non-convex, thanks to the energy efficiencies, and the sources of non-convexity cannot be eliminated from the problem, but are reduced to a minimum.
-There are, in fact, in the resulting problem, integer variables needed to define the status of the battery: the battery can either be working or idle (on/off status), and when working, it can either be charging or discharging.
-To reduce the computational time and to find a global optimum, the problem is transformed from MINLP (Mixed Integer NonLinear Program) to MILP with linearization methods.
+The original optimization problem is a mixed integer and nonlinear.
+It has a linear objective function, a set of linear constraints, and a set of nonlinear variables and constraints.
+To reduce the computational time and to find a global optimum, the problem is transformed from MINLP (Mixed Integer Non-Linear Program) to MILP with linearization methods.